 - Leverage powerful Azure products such as Azure Machine Learning, Azure Databricks, and Azure Data Factory.

 - Add CSV data from Azure Blob storage.

 - Enjoy more storage, more frequent refreshes, incremental refresh, and computed and linked entities with Power BI Premium.

 Resources for Power BI

 - Creating and using dataflows in Power BI

 - Connect to data created by Power BI dataflows in Power BI Desktop

 - Developer resources for Power BI dataflows

-Azure Data Lake Storage Gen2 (Preview) is designed specifically for enterprises to run large-scale analytics workloads in the cloud.
+Azure Data Lake Storage Gen2 is designed specifically for enterprises to run large-scale analytics workloads in the cloud.
 A wide variety of applications and services can easily access data in this format, but each consumer must understand the meaning of the data before it can provide value.
-The CDM simplifies this process by providing a metadata system that describes the data and standard entites to which producers can map.
-More information: CDM and Azure Data Lake Storage Gen2 (Preview).
+The Common Data Model simplifies this process by providing a metadata system that describes the data and standard entites to which producers can map.
+More information: Azure Data Lake Storage Gen2.